 The Director of IAS reports to the Chairman of the ACGL Audit Committee and administratively to the ACGL Chief Financial Officer.
-The Director of IAS also reports to AICL's Board for AICL related activities (and has direct access to all members of the Board).
+The Director of IAS also reports to AICL's Board for AICL related activities (and has direct access to all members of the Board) and, moving forward, will be reporting to the newly formed Audit Committee who will escalate matters to the Board as appropriate.

-An Annual Internal Audit Plan ("Audit Plan") is produced and submitted to the Company's Board prior to starting fieldwork for any of the audits included in the Audit Plan.
+An Annual Internal Audit Plan ("Audit Plan") is produced and submitted to the Company's Board for approval following the recommendations of the newly formed Audit Committee prior to starting fieldwork for any of the audits included in the Audit Plan.
 It summarizes IAS's risk assessment of the business, the scope of its work, the competencies of the team, and the resources, both internal and external, required to accomplish the Audit Plan.